 The rest of the file remains unchanged.
 Save the file using CTRL+X and confirm the overwrite query with "Y".
 Disconnect and finish by typing

 '''

 exit

 '''

-Shut down and reboot the RepRap Industrial to establish the alterations.
+Shut down (see Manual control) and reboot (power-on button, 11 in fig. 4) the RepRap Industrial to establish the alterations.